- Code42 CrashPlan (previously CrashPlan PROe)

 The navigation menu on the left provides access to settings for all components of your Code42 environment.
 Click any link in the table below to learn more about a specific component.

 The navigation menu for Code42 CrashPlan (previously CrashPlan PROe) is shown on the left.
-The navigation menu to CrashPlan PRO is shown on the right.
+The navigation menu to CrashPlan for Small Business is shown on the right.

 Enter text to search for users, devices, organizations, servers, destinations, and plans in your Code42 environment.
 You can enter a full or partial first or last name, email address, device guid, device name, or organization name (enterprise only).